Goal 14: Policies, processes and practices

 Water disposal guidelines

 Our university has water quality standards and guidelines for water discharges (to uphold water quality in order to protect ecosystems, wildlife, and human health and welfare).
-Our policies surrounding water quality standards are outlined in our policy on the Management of Water Systems and the Control of Legionella.
+Our policies surrounding water quality standards are outlined in our policy on the Management of Water Systems and the Control of Legionella; which provides a comprehensive set of water quality management procedures designed to protect human health and uphold regulatory water standards.
+This guidance ensures that water systems across the estate are managed in line with the UK Health and Safety Executive’s (HSE) Approved Code of Practice.
 We have implemented these guidelines in order to protect and mitigate risks to human health.
 We have also registered licenses with the Environmental Agency for water discharges relating to our Jodrell Bank campus.

 Watershed management

 We have implemented a watershed management strategy based on location specific diversity of aquatic species.
-As outlined in our Environmental Sustainability strategy (Section 5.6), we are committed to achieving zero reportable pollution incidents impacting air, land, or water throughout the University estate.
+As outlined in our Environmental Sustainability strategy (2023-28), we are committed to achieving zero reportable pollution incidents impacting air, land, or water throughout the University estate.

 Through regular biodiversity surveys, we actively monitor and identify key species and their habitats, shaping conservation strategies that align with local aquatic & land based ecological needs.
 To support these habitats and improve water management, we have implemented green infrastructure such as rain gardens and bioswales, which help manage stormwater and minimize runoff into nearby rivers.
 This approach enhances both water quality and biodiversity within the watershed.